 Gamache, now retired as Chief of Homicide from the Surete du Quebec and living with Reine Marie in Three Pines, is bogged down in the midst of a mysterious poetry book.
 He sits on the Surprised by Joy bench above the village, unable to get beyond a certain page.
 There is a balm in Gilead...

 Parked beside him on the same bench, the worried artist Clara Morrow waits for an overdue date with her husband.
-Why does not return?
-They had planned this a year before, when they embarked on a trial separation.
-On the hill overlooking Three Pines, she sits beside Armand Gamache and declines to ask for help.
+Why hasn't he returned?
+They planned this meeting date a year before, when they embarked on a trial separation.
+On the hill overlooking Three Pines, she sits beside Armand Gamache, unwilling to request his help.
 Until finally she does.

-Beauvoir is still living and working in Montreal, handling his personal ghosts day to day.
+Beauvoir is still living and working in Montreal, handling his personal ghosts.
 When on a visit to his parents in law in Three Pines, he is asked by Gamache to help Clara find Peter, there is only one answer possible.
 Oui, patron.
 With some regret, he lets Annie go back to Montreal alone and joins Clara, Gamache and Myrna to seek the missing man.